Gexkill/sweng2/RASD/src/index.md

 * Start zone may be different from end zone. **KEEP or remove?**
 * The old system works properly without problems.
 * If a queue is empty, a taxi joins in this queue in max 15 minutes.
+* The passengers is a positive number
+* Client phone number is unique

 ##Glossary
 * Client: he is a client of the service.
 He should insert each time he performs a request/reservation the following information